Logo for Piano Play It

 The tension within the voices of the chord of the fifth degree is pointing us almost always directly back home.
 The fifth degree knows exactly what it wants, to go back home.
 That's why it's called the dominant chord.

-Click here for a free piano chord chart of the I-V-I progression in all major scales.
+Click here for a free piano chord chart of the I-V-I chord progression in all major scales.

-However usually some chord might uppear in between to create more interest between these two chords.
+Some chords however, might appear in between in order to create more interest between these two chords.

-The subdominant is the last chord in the serie of three chords and the truth.
+The subdominant is the last chord in the series of three chords and the truth.

 Well, that is also pretty simple.
 All we do is try to suspense the tension until it is unavoidable to ignore the necessity to play a dominant chord (fifth degree remember?).
 So, in other words we find substitutes for the dominant.
 The fourth chord is the strongest example for such a substitute.
 That's why it's called the subdominant.